 6.3 The College shall determine what courses, including the number of class sections, shall be taught by Adjuncts or Adjunct Instructors, and in its reasonable discretion, determine the necessary qualifications and credentials required of individual Adjuncts or Adjunct Instructors to be assigned such classes or sections of courses.
 In making class section assignments, the College shall first consider student needs, anticipated enrollment, the operational and pedagogical needs of the College, and the scheduling of full-time faculty.

-6.4 Course section assignments to individual Adjuncts may be based on the following, including, but not limited to, academic credentials relevant professional experience, expertise, skill set in different teaching modalities (i.e. face-to-face, online, remote learning, hybrid, lecture/lab), prior Student Opinion of Instruction results (if applicable), faculty evaluations and scheduling availability.
+6.4 Course section assignments to individual Adjuncts may be based on the following, including, but not limited to, academic credentials, relevant professional experience, expertise, skill set in different teaching modalities (i.e. face-to-face, online, remote learning, hybrid, lecture/lab), prior Student Opinion of Instruction results (if applicable), faculty evaluations and scheduling availability.

 6.5 Supervisors may discuss tentative section assignments for each term with an Adjunct at any time.
 Actual section offerings will be made in writing to each Adjunct after scheduling full-time faculty.